Understanding the Fiji Regions© FijiPocketGuide.com

 Denarau

 About a 20-minute drive southwest of Nadi is a popular tourist hub, Denarau Island.
-This manmade island is connected to the mainland by a causeway and presents a contrasting town experience to Nadi, with manicured lawns, a golf course, five-star resorts and a small town of eateries and shops by the marina known as Port Denarau.
-Denarau is where most of the boats, and even some helicopter and seaplane flights, depart for the Mamanuca and the Yasawa Islands.
+This man-made island is connected to the mainland by a causeway.
+It presents a contrasting town experience to Nadi, with manicured lawns, a golf course, five-star resorts and a small town of eateries and shops by the marina known as Port Denarau.
+Denarau is where most of the boats, and even some helicopter flights, depart for the Mamanuca and the Yasawa Islands.

 Learn more about Denarau in The Complete Guide to Denarau Island.